Dagitali/SwiftDataHelpers/README.md

 🔧 **Extensions**

-Enhance your SwiftData types with powerful, reusable extensions:
+Enhance native SwiftData types with new properties and functions:

 * `ModelContainer`

+🛠 **Custom Protocols**

+Formalize common patterns by conforming data-related abstraction (e.g., models) to new protocols:

+* `TimestampedModel`

 ## Installation